 Marriage is not for everyone.
-Today, plenty of people choose to have long-term partnerships and never tie the knot or they live happily single with a strong group of friends and family members around them.
-So if you are wondering if marriage is right for you, you are not alone.
+Today, plenty of people choose to have long-term partnerships and never tie the knot or live happily single with a strong group of friends and family members around them.
+So, if you are wondering whether or not marriage is right for you, know that you are definitely not alone.

-Marriage is a deeply personal decision, and it will vary based on personality and lifestyle aspirations.
+Marriage is a deeply personal decision and a desire for this type of partnership will vary from person to person based on personality and lifestyle aspirations.
 Besides, what really makes someone want to get married?
 That's why we turned to dating expert Barbie Adler to answer that question and more.
 Ahead, she explains the most popular reasons for marriage, how to know if your partner is ready, and what to do if marriage isn't for you.

 Meet the Expert